zpoint/CPython-Internals/Interpreter/frame/frame.md

 the frame attached to variable **gg** is deallocated, because it's the first frame execute the code block, it becomes the "zombie" frame of the **code** object

-because the **code** object still contains reference count to the frame object("zombie" frame), the frame object won't goes to the free_list or trigger gc
+because the **code** object still contains reference count to the frame object("zombie" frame), the frame object won't go to the free_list or trigger gc

     >>> next(gg)
     ("<frame at 0x1052d83a0, file '<stdin>', line 2, code g6>", <frame at 0x105225e50, file '<stdin>', line 1, code <module>>)